 1. Establishing an equine slaughter facility in Pennsylvania to be subject to state animal laws. ('21) 2.
 All equine rescue facilities be licensed by the Department of Agriculture and be subject to an annual health and safety inspection. ('21) 3.
-A veterinarian not be required to be present for performance of equine dentistry. ('21)
+Equine dentists, chiropractors, and farriers not be subject to licensing that requires them to work under the supervision of a veterinarian. ('24)